Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 ## Installation

 Installation is easy.
-All you need is
+You can either run the setup script (which clones this repo and sets up an alias in .zshrc), or copy paste the installation lines manually.

 ### Requirements